gillyware/gatekeeper/docs/usage/permissions.md

 <a name="get-direct-permissions-for-model"></a>
 ### Get Direct Permissions for Model

 You may retrieve a collection of all permissions directly assigned to a given model, regardless of their active status.
-This does not include permissions inherited from roles or teams.
+This does not include permissions inherited from roles, features, or teams.

 You may get a model's direct permissions using one of the following approaches: